uPVC Spraying Cost

 - Hire a professional to inspect or/and repair these surfaces every so often.

-We’ll now look at each of the spray paint jobs discussed earlier individually from work on a window frame to uPVC spray painting an entire house.
+We’ll now look at each of those spray jobs on its own, from a single window frame right up to spraying a whole house.

 Window Frame

-Starting with a single window frame, as one of the simplest jobs on this list, it will take about one to two hours for a painter to spray paint one.
-Spray painting uPVC windows is likely to cost between £150 and £200 per window.
+A single window frame is one of the simplest spray jobs.
+It will take about 1 to 2 hours for a painter to spray paint one, and spray painting uPVC windows is likely to cost between £150 and £200 per window.

 Door and Frame